apenella/go-ansible/docs/upgrade_guide_to_2.x.md

 The `AnsiblePlaybookCmd` struct has undergone significant changes.
 It no longer executes commands, instead, it now implements the `Commander` interface, which is responsible for generating commands for execution.
 This section provides guidance on adapting your code to these changes.

+### Renaming the _Options_ attribute

+The `Options` attribute has been renamed to `PlaybookOptions` to better reflect its purpose.
+The `PlaybookOptions` attribute is of type `*AnsiblePlaybookOptions` and is used to configure the playbook execution.
+The `AnsiblePlaybookOptions` struct is defined in the _github.com/apenella/go-ansible/pkg/playbook_ package.

 ### Removing the _Exec_ attribute and _Run_ method

 The `AnsiblePlaybookCmd` struct no longer handles command execution, therefore, the `Exec` attribute and `Run` method have been removed.
 To execute a command, you should use an `Executor`.
 The `Executor` should receive an `AnsiblePlaybookCmd` struct to generate the command to execute.